NomicFoundation/hardhat/docs/documentation/README.md

 - Rule of thumb #1: Buidler MUST be a peer dependency.
 - Rule of thumb #2: If your plugin P depends on another plugin P2, P2 should be a peer dependency of P, and P2's peer dependencies should be peer dependencies of P.
 - Rule of thumb #3: If you have a non-Buidler dependency that your users may `require()`, it should be a peer dependency.
+- Rule of thumb #4: Every `peerDependency` should also be a `devDependency`.

 Also, if you depend on a Buidler plugin written in TypeScript, you should add it's main `.d.ts` to the `include` array of `tsconfig.json`.

 ### Hooking into the user's workflow

 To integrate into your users' existing workflow, we recommend plugin authors to override built-in tasks whenever it makes sense.

 Examples of suggested overrides are:

-* Preprocessing smart contracts should override one of the `compile` internal tasks.
+- Preprocessing smart contracts should override one of the `compile` internal tasks.
-* Linter integrations should override the `check` task.
+- Linter integrations should override the `check` task.
-* Plugins generating intermediate files should override the `clean` task.
+- Plugins generating intermediate files should override the `clean` task.

 For a list of all the built-in tasks and internal tasks please take a look at [`task-names.ts`](https://github.com/nomiclabs/buidler/blob/master/packages/buidler-core/src/builtin-tasks/task-names.ts)